eanders-ms/pxt-3d/README.md

 - Renders 3D objects from the perspective of a camera.
 - Lighting models: None, Flat, Dither.
 Maybe more will come: greyscale, additional dithering patterns, others?
 - Primitives: Cube.
 More coming: Sphere, diamond, cylinder, quad, ...
-- Depth buffer (only works in simulator due to memory constraints -- I'm in search of a solution).
+- Depth buffer (only works in simulator due to device memory constraints -- I'm in search of a solution).
-- Frustum clipping (partial).
+- Frustum clipping (partially implemented).
 - Backface culling.
+- Fixed point (Fx8) linear algebra and trigonometric functions.

 ## TODO